bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```

 The `run` entity in the example above denotes the index of the acquisition
-repeated with the **identical parameters **(e.g. to achieve a higher SNR).
-Please
+repeated with the identical scan parameters (e.g. to achieve a higher SNR).
-note that changing parameters between multiple acquisitions of the same sequence
+Note that changing parameters between multiple acquisitions of the same sequence
 creates a different use case: `grouped scan collections`.
+For more reading on
+this topic, please see _Suffix Part-3: Grouping suffixes_ subsection.

-**NOTE:** If the anatomical images are defaced for anonymization, one CAN provide
+**NOTE:** If an anatomical image is defaced for anonymization, one CAN provide
-the binary mask that was used to remove facial features in the form of `_defacemask`
+the binary mask that was used to remove facial features.
+In the specific case of
+naming this binary mask, the `_suffix` entity is replaced by `_defacemask` entry.
-files.
-In such cases the OPTIONAL `mod-<suffix>` entity is used.
-For example, deface
+Therefore, to contain the original `_suffix` entry, the OPTIONAL `mod-<suffix>`
+entity is used.
+For example, deface mask image belonging to a `T1 weighted image`
-mask image belonging to a T1 weighted image is named as follows:
+is named as follows:

 ```
 sub-01_mod-T1w_defacemask.nii.gz